 Students interested in enrolling in a degree program at Texas State should not choose the IEP and, instead, should research the Bridge Program for conditional admission.

 The IEP only requires students to complete an application to the TSIE program (link found below) and does not require a TOEFL or IELTS score.
 In this application, students will submit personal information and the necessary financial documents needed to process a language training Form I-20 and an IEP Acceptance Letter.
-After a student is accepted, they will be required to take the TSIE Placement Tests which will determine which class levels (1, 2, 3, 4, and 5) they should start in.
+After a student is accepted, they will be required to take the TSIE Placement Tests to determine level placement.

 All IEP students will be able to enroll in a maximum of 4 core TSIE classes (reading, listening/speaking, writing, and grammar) for 20 hours per week, ranging from levels 1500 to 4550.
 After completing all four 4550-level TSIE classes, students will be encouraged to apply to Texas State University if they are interested and qualified.

 Each level consists of 4 classes for an entire semester (spring, fall, summer).
-A student's time in the IEP will depend on which level they are placed at as well as their progress in each class throughout their intensive English career.
+A student's time in the IEP will depend on the level in which they are placed, as well as their progress in each class throughout their intensive English career.
 Typically, students placed in all Level 1 classes will take 5 semesters worth of intensive English classes (about 2 years worth) and then be encouraged to apply to Texas State University to start their academic degree program if interested.
 The levels are outlined as follows:

 * The 4550 Agreement: Once a student has completed all 4 of the advanced Level 5 classes with a grade of "B" or higher, the student has completed the program and may waive the TOEFL/IELTS requirement associated with admission to Texas State University.